 - Tough on soil and stains

-A grainy solution has the possibility of acting like a fine grit sandpaper on your car’s finish.
+A grainy solution has the possibility of acting like a fine-grit sandpaper on your car’s finish.
 This can be prevented, though.
 When mixing your soap, add the detergent powder first.
 Next pour in some hot water.
 You’ll need just enough to thoroughly dissolve the soap.
-Afterwards, you can fill up the rest of the bucket and agitate to get suds.
+Afterward, you can fill up the rest of the bucket and agitate to get suds.
 Or just use liquid detergent.

 4. Baby Shampoo

 Those of you with kids may be in luck for this next DIY soap.
 Baby shampoo works great…in certain circumstances.
 It’s not the ideal option for washing your whole vehicle.
 Its super mild nature isn’t really going to cut through accumulated grime.

 But remember that bird poop we mentioned earlier?
 Baby shampoo’s been known to eat right through it.